(Disclosure: Some of the links below may be affiliate links)

 On top of that, DEGIRO does not have other features.

 On the other hand, eToro has several features for what they call social trading.
 As I mentioned in the introduction, with eToro, you can copy the trades of another investor, or you can replicate some famous portfolios.
 Again, I do not think this matters much if you are a simple passive investor.
 But these features are still quite interesting.

 eToro makes it very easy to use advanced features.
 It may be why 75% of people on eToro are losing money.
 Leverage investing should not be easy to use.
 On the other hand, even with DEGIRO, the majority of users are losing money.

 So, eToro has many more features than DEGIRO.
 But it only matters if you need these features.
 And if you are a passive investor and want to invest in ETFs, DEGIRO offers many more ETFs.
 DEGIRO is more suited for passive investors, while eToro wants to attract active investors.

 DEGIRO vs eToro – Which is cheaper?

 Both brokers are cheap, so let’s see which of DEGIRO vs eToro is cheaper.

 For stocks and ETFs (the only two things I am interested in), eToro has zero fees!
 Yes, you heard that right.
 You can trade in stocks and ETFs for free with eToro.
 This commission-free trading is only for long positions without leverage.
 But this is fine because we are all about passive investing here.

-On the other hand, DEGIRO is only free for a few ETFs on a chosen list.
-DEGIRO has low fees on most exchanges.
+On the other hand, DEGIRO is only free of transaction costs (other fees apply) for the Core ETFs.
+However, DEGIRO has low fees on most exchanges.